naurw/tableauHelpers/README.md

-# tableauJson
+# Within this repo:
-Scripts for pulling in datasets and supplementing analyses performed on Tableau
+* Scripts and datasets that supplement/complement the analyses performed on Tableau

-# Streamlit
+## WIP: Streamlit
 * https://share.streamlit.io/naurw/tableauhelpers/main/nbaStreamlit.py